7 nights starting from

 Day 7: Villa Hanbury Gardens and the Villa Val Rahmeh.

-Day 8: Transfer to Nice station for return TGV to Paris and onwards by Eurostar to Ebbsfleet and St Pancras.
+Day 8: Transfer to Nice station for return TGV to Paris and onwards by Eurostar to St Pancras.

 NB: Exact order of excursions and timings of lectures may vary according to local conditions and tour managers' discretion

 Please note the maximum group size on this tour is 25 passengers.